 The MRP flowchart looks as follows:

-MRP processes needed to take into account factors such as the demanded quantities of specific products and materials, their shelf life and storage space.
-At that time, this approach was revolutionary and over the next decades, it made it possible to improve planning in companies all over the world.
+MRP processes must consider factors such as the required quantities of specific products and materials, their shelf life and storage space.
+At that time, this approach was revolutionary, and over the following decades, it made it possible to improve planning in companies worldwide.
 However, as time passed and globalisation progressed, some disadvantages became more apparent.
-The key problem was the very essence of the MRP system which relied on predictions and the stability of the market.
-Customers used to change their orders less often and there were fewer market fluctuations.
+The critical problem was the very essence of the MRP system, which relied on predictions and the market’s stability.
+As a result, customers changed their orders less often, with fewer market fluctuations.
 All of these disadvantages are addressed by DDMRP.

 A VUCA world as an impetus for creating DDMRP